-Thermo Scientific Maxima SYBR Green/Fluorescein qPCR Master Mix (2X) is a ready-to-use solution optimized for quantitative real-time PCR and two-step real-time RT-PCR on Bio-Rad iCycler iQ®, MyiQTM or iQ5TM machines.
+Thermo Scientific Maxima SYBR Green qPCR Master Mix (2X) is an universal ready-to-use solution for quantitative real-time PCR and two-step real-time RT-PCR on most real-time PCR machines.
 The master mix includes Maxima® Hot Start Taq DNA polymerase and dNTPs in an optimized PCR buffer.
-It contains SYBR® Green I dye and is supplemented with fluorescein passive reference dye.
-Only template and primers need to be added.
+It contains SYBR® Green I dye.
+ROX Solution is provided separately for use with machines that require ROX.
 Maxima Hot Start Taq DNA polymerase in combination with an optimized buffer ensures PCR specificity and sensitivity.
 The SYBR Green I intercalating dye allows for DNA detection and analysis without using sequence-specific probes. dUTP is included in the mix for optional carryover contamination control using uracil-DNA glycosylase (UDG).
-The use of Maxima SYBR Green/Fluorescein qPCR Master Mix in real time PCR ensures reproducible, sensitive and specific quantification of genomic, plasmid, viral and cDNA templates.
+The use of Maxima SYBR Green qPCR Master Mix in real-time PCR ensures reproducible, sensitive and specific quantification of genomic, plasmid, viral and cDNA templates.